NeBula-Autonomy/nebula-odometry-dataset/pages/dataset.md

 # Ground truth

-To determine the ground truth of the robot in the environment, a survey-grade $3D$ map (provided by DARPA in the Subterranean Challenge or produced by the team) is used.
+To determine the ground truth of the robot in the environment, a survey-grade $3D$ map (provided by DARPA in the Subterranean Challenge or produced by the team) is used (see Extra files).
-The ground-truth trajectory is produced by running LOCUS  against the survey-grade map (i.e., scan-to-map is scan-to-survey-map).
+The ground-truth trajectory is produced by running [LOCUS](https://github.com/NeBula-Autonomy/LOCUS) against the survey-grade map (i.e., scan-to-map is scan-to-survey-map).
 In this mode, LOCUS is tuned for maximum accuracy at the cost of computational efficiency, as it does not need to be run in real-time.

-The ground truth trajectory of the robot is determined based on LOCUS and its multi-stage registration technique: scan-to-scan and scan-to-map (with high computational parameters and slower pace of data processing) and some manual post-processing work.
+# Recorded topics

+# Extrinsic Calibration

+# Initial Pose